giosil/wxdsb/README_docker.md

 Suppose the name of the image is *wxdsb*.
 In `k8s` folder do the following:

-- `kubectl apply -f wxdsb.yaml` - Create deployment and other kubernetes objects by manifest
+- `kubectl apply -f wxdsb.yaml` - Create deployment and other kubernetes objects defined in yaml file

 The file `wxdsb.yaml` contains: